We've now had this site up for 16 years, and one day, it may even be functional.

 Reworking the site to be optimized for mobile first, and still look ultra mega OK on desktop.
 Hamburger menus.
 Hamburger menus everywhere...

-That pretty much sums up how the whole support/fan site vs. copyright/pirate site thing goes.
-We feel we’re just promoting the band, the band members themselves often retweet our links to files (and sometimes even just tweet links to our pages on their own), Chris has posted at least 2 pictures we have taken of him at his Songbook Tour 2011 on his Facebook (assuming that’s actually Chris using that account) and Ben has linked to us when we broke the news that “Black Rain” was nominated for a Grammy.
+We are not a pirating website.
+We don't - and have never - offered links to, or host, commercially available material.
+We promote the band and its members' works with other musicians.
+The band members themselves often retweet our links to files (and sometimes even just tweet links to our pages on their own), Chris (and/or "Team CC") has shared photos we have taken of him at his Songbook Tour 2011 on his Facebook and Ben has linked to us when we broke the news that “Black Rain” was nominated for a Grammy.

 At the same time, it’s often discouraged to take photos or video at some shows and it’s sometimes the band/management themselves who discourage it.
 Even if they do post links to it the next day.